-In the left Panel of Figure 3 we see that the {\it yggdrasil} model tracks decrease vertically from 1-5 Myr, approximately perpendicular to the direction of the extinction vector show in the lower-right.
-This vertical feature occurs when massive stars evolve from blue supergiants into the Red supergiant (RSGs) evolutionary phase.
+In the left Panel of Figure 3 we see that the {\it yggdrasil} model tracks decrease vertically from 1 - 5 Myr, approximately perpendicular to the direction of the extinction vector show in the lower-right.
+The direction and magnitude of this vector are determined using Equation 9 in \citet{salim20}.
+Following the discussion in Section 3.2.3, we adopt a NIR power-law slope ($\beta$) of -1.6.
+Studies which sample a variety of MW sightlines find values for $\beta$ ranging from -0.9 to -2.3, with a slight preference to find flatter NIR slopes in regions of higher extinction \citep{fitz09}.

+The vertical feature in the SSP model occurs when massive stars evolve from blue supergiants into the Red supergiant (RSGs) evolutionary phase.
 RSGs are young, massive, luminous stars that rapidly exhaust their core hydrogen.
 The luminosities of RSGs peak at $\sim 1 \mu$m with absolute J-band magnitudes of $M_{J} = -8$ to $-11$, rivaling the integrated light of Milky Way globular clusters \citep{larsen11}.
 Thus RSGs, when present, can dominate the NIR flux of a YMC.
 Therefore the F150W-F200W NIR colors can be used as an absolute age indicator for YMCs younger or older than 5 Myr due to the strong effects RSGs have on the overall continuum shape, and the sharp vertical jump in NIR model colors \citep{gazak13}.